 So you want to grow your online store to the next level.
 The two basic ways are getting more customers and getting them to spend more.
 This article is dedicated to winning new customers the smart way – with referral marketing strategies.

-The ultimate proof that you provide awesome customer experience is that people go out and tell others about you.
+The ultimate proof that you provide awesome customer experience is that people go out and tell friends and family about you.

 Even if they like your brand and product, they have so many reasons not to tell anybody: they forget, they don’t know if the others are looking to buy such thing at all, it hasn’t come up as a topic…